 Vocal hygiene programme

 A vocal hygiene programme will give advice on vocal hygiene and lifestyle options which can help to improve the voice.
-A vocal hygiene programme will give advice on what to do and what not to do in order to gain the most out your voice.
+A vocal hygiene programme will give advice on what to do and what not to do in order to gain the most out of your voice.
 This may include avoiding certain foods e.g. spicy foods and sipping water on a regular basis.
-Vocal hygiene programmes will be individualised for the individual's specific needs and lifestyle.
+Vocal hygiene programmes will be individualised for the individual’s specific needs and lifestyle.

 Breathing and relaxation techniques

 Breathing and relaxation techniques can improve the individual’s control of their breathing and voice.
 Our speech and language therapists will teach the individual the appropriate way to use their breath support in order to achieve effective communication.

 Similar to breathing and relaxation exercises, these exercises will teach the individual how to coordinate their breathing with the use of their voice and speech in order to maximise their communicative potential.

 Voice therapy can work on many aspects of the voice in order to help an individual communicate more effectively, these include breath support, laryngeal posture, resonance, intonation, rate and rhythm, volume and pitch.

 Our speech and language therapists may use a combination of the above treatments when helping an individual with a voice disorder.
 The speech and language therapists will tailor the individual’s voice treatment to suit their specific needs and lifestyle.

 Voice therapy can help patients with conditions including neurological problems, voice problems and head and neck cancer.